 |Other Trails in Shining Rock Wilderness|

-Big East Fork (Number: 357), 3.6 miles, Difficult hike that follows the Big East Fork of the Pigeon River.
-The trail is wide and heavily used near the beginning, but diminishes the further you travel.
-The trail, however, offers many pristine river scenes.
+Big East Fork (Number: 357), 3.6 miles.
+This is a fairly difficult hike that follows the Big East Fork of the Pigeon River.
+The trail offers many picturesque river scenes along this route.
+It's heavily used near the beginning, but traffic diminishes the further you travel.

-Cold Mountain Trail (Number: 141) 1.4 miles, Difficult.
-The Cold Mountain Trail is a spur trail off the Art Loeb Trail.
-Due to tree cover, there are no views at the 6,030-foot peak summit, however, if you backtrack about 10 yards down the trail from the top there is a small spur trail on the left that leads to a rock ledge that offers an incredible 180-degree view to the south.
-The Cold Mountain Trail is steep, ascending over 1000 feet in the 1.4 miles it takes to reach the top.
+Cold Mountain Trail (Number: 141) 1.4 miles.
+The Cold Mountain Trail is a strenuous spur trail that leads off from the Art Loeb Trail.
+Due to tree cover there are no views from the 6030-foot summit.
+However, if you backtrack about 10 yards down the trail from the top you'll find a short spur trail on the left that leads to a rock ledge that offers an incredible 180-degree view towards the south.
+The Cold Mountain Trail is very steep, ascending over 1000 feet in the 1.4 miles it takes to reach the top.

-The summit of Cold Mountain can be reached by one of two (most common) hikes:
+The summit of Cold Mountain is normally reached by one of two hikes:

-* The easier, but longest option is from the Black Balsam area near the Blue Ridge Parkway.
-This is an 8.2-mile one-way hike, but the elevation gain/loss is minimal.
+* The easier, but longest option, is from the Black Balsam area near the Blue Ridge Parkway.
+This is an 8.2-mile one-way hike, but the elevation gain is minimal.
 See Section 3 of the Art Loeb Trail for more information.

 * The second route is a little shorter (5.2 miles one way) but is much more strenuous.
-From the trailhead at Daniel Boone Boy Scout Camp the combined Art Loeb and Cold Mountain Trails climb roughly 2800 feet to reach the summit.
+From the trailhead at the Daniel Boone Boy Scout Camp, the combined Art Loeb and Cold Mountain Trails climb roughly 2800 feet before reaching the summit.
 The Cold Mountain Trail splits off from the Art Loeb Trail roughly 3.8 miles from the trailhead.
 The final 1.4 miles to the summit climbs roughly 1000 feet.
 See Section 4 of the Art Loeb Trail for more information.

-Fork Mountain Trail (Number: 109) 6.2 miles, A little used but difficult trail that begins off of U.S. Highway 215, south of the Daniel Boone Boy Scout Camp.
+Fork Mountain Trail (Number: 109) 6.2 miles.
+A little used but strenuous trail that begins off U.S. Highway 215, just south of the Daniel Boone Boy Scout Camp.

-Greasy Cove Trail (Number: 362) 3.2 miles, Also known as the Grassy Cove Trail, this is a difficult, steep hike to Grassy Cove Ridge.
-The trailhead is located off Forest Service Road 816, which is near Black Balsam off of the Blue Ridge Parkway.
+Greasy Cove Trail (Number: 362) 3.2 miles.
+Also known as the Grassy Cove Trail, this is a difficult, steep hike to Grassy Cove Ridge.
+The trailhead is located off FS Road 816, which is near Black Balsam Road off the Blue Ridge Parkway.

 Ivestor Gap (Number: 101) 4.3 miles.
 This is the only trail considered to be easy in the wilderness area.
 Ivestor Gap is a relatively level trail that follows an old railroad grade around Black Balsam and Tennant Mountains.
-The trail passes through several bald areas or areas where only rhododendron, mountain laurel, and blueberries grow.
+The trail passes through several bald areas where only rhododendron, mountain laurel, and blueberries grow.
 The blueberries grow in abundance and are usually ripe around mid-August.
-Please note that horses are allowed on the trail, and it’s also open to four-wheel drive vehicles during the fall.
+Please note that horses are allowed on the trail.
+It's also open to four-wheel drive vehicles during the fall.

-Little East Fork (Number: 232) 5.4 miles, Difficult but little used trail (horses are allowed on this trail) out of the Daniel Boone Boy Scout Camp.
+Little East Fork (Number: 232) 5.4 miles.
+Strenuous but little used trail that begins out of the Daniel Boone Boy Scout Camp.

-Old Butt Knob (Number: 332) 3.6 miles, Very strenuous trail that splits off the Shining Creek Trail roughly 0.7 miles from the trailhead.
-It's a very steep climb to Old Butt Knob, but relatively moderate from there to Shining Rock.
-You’ll have outstanding views from both of these vantage points.
+Old Butt Knob (Number: 332) 3.6 miles.
+A very strenuous trail that splits off the Shining Creek Trail roughly seven-tenths of a mile from the trailhead.
+It's a very steep climb to Old Butt Knob, but traverses relatively moderate terrain from there to Shining Rock.
+Hikers will enjoy outstanding views from both of these vantage points.

-Shining Creek (Number: 363) 3.4 miles, Difficult hike.
-Combine this trail with the Old Butt Knob for an excellent loop hike.
+Shining Creek (Number: 363) 3.4 miles.
+Difficult hike.
+Hikers can combine this trail with the Old Butt Knob to create an excellent loop hike.

 |Middle Prong Wilderness Trails|

-Buckeye Gap Trail (Number: 126) 4 miles, Difficult.
-Hikers can combine this with the Haywood Gap Trail for a long loop hike that will take you into the heart of the Middle Prong Wilderness.
+Buckeye Gap Trail (Number: 126) 4 miles.
+Strenuous trail.
+Hikers can combine this with the Haywood Gap Trail to create a long loop hike that will take you into the heart of the Middle Prong Wilderness.

-Green Mountain (Number: 113) 5 miles, Very rough and difficult trail that climbs steeply from the river valley to the top of Green Mountain, and then travels along Fork Ridge.
-It’s a scenic hike that travels through a variety of forest types.
+Green Mountain (Number: 113) 5 miles.
+Very rough and difficult trail that climbs steeply from the river valley to the top of Green Mountain, and then travels along Fork Ridge.
+This is a scenic hike that travels through a variety of forest types.

-Haywood Gap Trail (Number: 142) 5.8 miles, Difficult trail that travels through a mixed forest of rhododendron groves and forests of birch, maple, as well as some spruce and fir.
-The trail starts up along the Blue Ridge Parkway and traces the head of the Middle Prong of the West Fork of the Pigeon River.
+Haywood Gap Trail (Number: 142) 5.8 miles.
+Difficult trail that travels through a mixed forest of rhododendron groves and forests of birch and maple, as well as some spruce and fir.
+The trail starts from the Blue Ridge Parkway and traces the head of the Middle Prong of the West Fork of the Pigeon River.